tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * **Intelligent algorithms** are used to fuel machine learning, predictive analytics, and artificial intelligence.

-Explain the similarities and differences between machine learning, predictive analytics, and artificial intelligent.
+Explain the similarities and differences between machine learning, predictive analytics, and artificial intelligence.

 * Machine learning has two approaches to using  **intelligent algorithms**.

   * One one approach is **supervised learning**, which involves a programmer feeding the algorithm valuable data learn from and make predictions.
+Supervised learning includes classification and regression.

   * The other is **unsupervised learning**, where the **intelligent algorithm** learns on the fly without having seen any type of data before.
 The algorithm will identify all data points, cluster them, and use statistical analysis to make predictions.
 Eventually, the algorithm will learn for itself.
+Unsupervised learning includes dimensionality reduction and clustering approach.

+* Predictive analytics is the use of advanced analytics paradigms (machine learning, intelligent algorithms, etc.) to analyze data and forecast outcomes and values.
+Machine learning is component of predictive analytics, and predictive analytics is an objective of machine learning.

+* Artificial intelligence is the use of machine learning...
+[TBD]

 Stimulate excitement by showing students example uses cases for machine learning.